Funding, payments and learner fees – DQ1-2

 Example

-A TEO’s Certificate in Trades obtained through one full-time academic year’s study has a value of 0.5 EFTS.
+1 Assign the qualification or micro-credential an EFTS value.
+A TEO’s Certificate in Trades delivered over one full-time academic year’s study has a value of 0.5 EFTS.

 It comprises four courses.